 btms: (Behentrimonium Methosulphate (and) Cetearyl Alcohol) don't be scared of the name, it really is harmless & vegetable derived conditioning emulsifier derived from rapeseed oil. has fabulous conditioning properties.
 Substantive to skin and hair.
 It leaves the hair feeling smooth and shiny and makes it easy to comb when wet.

 cetyl alcohol: a vegetable-derived fatty alcohol derived from coconut oil.
 It is used as a stabiliser and skin lubricant.
-I use it in addition to the ewax in creams, lotions, and scrubs.
+I use it in creams, lotions, and scrubs.

 jojoba wax: and is wonderful substitute for beeswax, making all products that I use it in suitable for vegans.
 I love using it for lip balms and you can also find it in my arnica and cuticle balms. jojoba wax brings all the beneficial properties of jojoba oil to solid balms.